rwtodd/bascat/README.md

 format, but you'd need a working GWBASIC/BASICA to see the source.

 This is a CSharp/DotNet Core version.
 I have implemented the program in many languages before, but this is among the simplest of them.
-In most of the previous versions, I parse the input into a Token stream, and then clean up and print the stream.
+In some previous versions, I parse the input into a Token stream, and then clean up and print the stream.
 At the time, I was thinking about the ability to run statistics on the tokens and similar uses, but at this point I consider that overkill.
 This version